-If you’re an international student studying in the US, getting to know your college town is likely on your mind.
+If you’re a college freshman or international student studying in the US, getting to know your new college town is likely on your mind.
 Instead of worrying about how little you know about the area, let these tips help you get familiar with it fast.

 Do Your Research